pt-main/tycl/README.md

 - `tycl gen <input> <output> <json|yaml|toml>` — generate a target format.
 - `tycl contract <input> <output> <type>` — generate a contract from a config.

-All commands support the `--strict-keys` flag — it disallows duplicate keys (of any type) within the same object.
+All commands support the `--strict-keys` flag — it forbids duplicate keys (of any type) within the same object.

 ---